- How can I change my username/password

 A: If you are a Money Map Report, Nova-X Report or Energy Advantage subscriber, your first mailed issue will be delivered within a month after your subscription start date.
 You will receive your first email alerts within about one week.

 A: You can check the status of your current subscription by contacting customer service at email@example.com or by calling 1.888.384.8339.
-We will send renewal notifications to you unless you ask not to be notified.
-If your subscription is on automatic renewal, we will send you a reminder postcard about a month before we renew your subscription.
+We will not send renewal notifications to you unless you ask to be notified.
+Furthermore, if your subscription is not on automatic renewal, we will send you a reminder email prior to your renewal date.

 A: If you are not receiving mailed issues, please call 1.888.384.8339 or 1.443.353.4519, or email us at firstname.lastname@example.org.
-Keep in mind, only Money Map Report and Energy Advantage are mailed via USPS mail.
+Keep in mind, only Money Map Report, Energy Advantage, and The Nova-X Report are mailed via USPS mail.
 If you are having trouble receiving emails from us, follow these directions to make sure your email provider is not flagging our emails as spam: Whitelist Us.

 A: We appreciate your constructive feedback and questions regarding our services.
 We rely on your feedback to better serve our customers.